-So what is Tizen and how will it differ from Android?
+So how does Tizen differ from Android?
 Here’s six things we know so far about the operating system that joins Firefox OS, Jolla Sailfish and Ubuntu Touch in the bid to shake things up.

 Watch our Tizen OS demo video:

-1. It’s open sourceSamsung has worked with Intel to develop the Linux-based platform that was built from Nokia and Intel’s ditched MeeGo platform.
-Its open source nature means hardware manufacturers that choose to adopt it, are free to tinker with the interface and the UI to make it as unique as they like.
+1. It’s open sourceSamsung has worked with Intel to develop Tizen.
+It is Linux-based platform built from Nokia and Intel’s ditched MeeGo.
+The fact it is open-source, like Android, means that hardware manufacturers that choose to adopt it are free to tinker with the interface and the UI to make it as unique as they like.

 Samsung has also taken some of the more interesting features that cropped up in Bada, its first attempt to go it alone on an operating sytem and built them into Tizen.

-2. HTML 5Tizen is an HTML5-based operating system, which means for content creators the platform should have a shorter development cycle and lower costs to deal with to make apps.
+2. HTML 5Tizen is a HTML5-based operating system.
+This is good news for content creators since the platform should allow for shorter development cycles, works intuitively with the web and should lower the cost of making apps.

 For the user, it means we can expect slicker mobile web applications for phones and tablets.
-There should be greater native support for video especially so you'll no longer have to download plug-ins to watch YouTube clips or when you want to listen to a song.
+There should be greater native support for video, in particular, so you'll no longer have to download plug-ins to watch YouTube clips or to listen to a song.

-3. Tizen will look like Android with TouchWizWill it be as clean and an intuitive experience as iOS or Android’s 4.4 Kitkat operating systems?
+3. Tizen looks like Android with TouchWizthe real question as to whether users will adopt Tizen has to do with how intuitive and experience it will provide.
+Can it be as user-friendly as iOS or Android’s 4.4 Kitkat operating systems?
 In its latest guise 2.2.1, Tizen doesn’t look entirely different from a TouchWiz-layered Android as our Tizen first look video above shows.